 1. Change The Bedtime Schedule At Least Three Days Before Departure

-In order to minimize jet lag in children, one option is change their bedtime to the same time where their destination would be at least 3 days before leaving.
+In order to minimize jet lag in children, one option is to change their bedtime to the same time where their destination would be at least 3 days before leaving.
 However, sometimes moving their bedtime would have to happen a week or two before going away if there is a huge time zone change.

 You don’t want to do this drastically either, which means you will want to change their bedtime 15 to 20 minutes towards the vacation time days, or potentially a few weeks, before.